jeremywohl/moviebot/README.md

     # ./start

-At this point, you should see action in your Slack client / web page.
-If not, something is terribly, terribly wrong.
-Cheers!
+At this point, you should see action in your Slack desktop client or web page.

 > **moviebot**
 > Waking up.

-(Equally exciting is stopping!)

-    # ./stop

 Now throw a disc into your optical drive.
 After it works a bit you should see some results.

 > **moviebot**
 > Ooh, a new disc!

+Finally, when you need to shut it down:

+    # ./stop

 # Commands